 - 1/2 teaspoon stevia powder OR 1/4 cup of maple syrup

 - 4-5 chopped organic strawberries

-- Make your flax eggs and set aside usually takes around 5-10 minutes, will gel when done.
+- Make the flax eggs and set them aside for around 5-10 minutes, will gel when done.

-- In a medium to large bowl use a mixer to whisk the flax eggs and the butter.
+- In a large bowl use a mixer to whisk the flax eggs and butter together.

-- Add in the almond flour, once that is all combined add in all the other ingredients except for the strawberries.
+- Add in the almond flour.
+Once combined, add in all the other ingredients except for the strawberries.

 - Brush or spray cupcake liners with oil or butter.

-- Use an ice cream scoop to add the batter into muffin pans.
+- Use an ice cream scoop to add the batter to the muffin pan.

-- Keep checking the cupcakes if done by poking the middle with a toothpick or fork.
+- Bake for 13-15 minutes, and check if they are done by poking the middle with a toothpick or fork, cooking longer if necessary.

-- Let cool in the fridge if you cupcakes are too fragile at room temperature.
+- Let cool in the fridge, the cupcakes are too fragile at room temperature.

-- Using an electric hand mixer, beat the shortening and coconut oil until smooth and fluffy.
+- Using an electric hand mixer, beat the butter and coconut oil until smooth and fluffy.

 - Frost cupcakes right away, OR store frosting in the refrigerator until ready to use.

-- Frosting will harden in the fridge, but you can let it sit for 5 minutes at room temp, then re-beat before frosting the cupcakes.
+- Frosting will harden in the fridge.
+Let it sit for 5 minutes at room temp, then re-beat before frosting the cupcakes.
 Frosting can also be made ahead of time following this method.

 - Frost cupcakes using a piping bag or with a spatula.

 - Sprinkle the DHA drops on the frosting before eating.